Discrete Statistical Models with Rational Maximum Likelihood Estimator: Staged Trees

 \begin{definition} Let $J$ be the set of root-to-leaf paths in the tree $\T$.
 We set $|J| = n+1$.
 For $i\in I$ and $j\in J$, let $\mu_{ij}$ denote the number of times edge label $s_i$ appears in the $j$-th root-to-leaf path.
 The \emph{staged tree model} $\mathcal M_\T $ is the image of the parametrization

-where $\Theta:= \left\{(s_i)_{i \in I} \in (0,1)^{|I|} : \sum_{s_i\in f} s_i = 1 \text{ for all florets $f\in F$}\right\}$ is the parameter space of $\mathcal{M}_{\T}$, and $p_j = \prod_{i\in I} s_i^{\mu_{ij}}$ is the product of the edge parameters on the $j$-th root-to-leaf path. \end{definition} In the model $\mathcal M_\T $, the tree $\T$ represents possible sequences of events.
+where the parameter space is $\,\Theta:= \bigl\{(s_i)_{i \in I} \in (0,1)^{|I|} : \sum_{s_i\in f} s_i = 1 \text{ for all florets $f\in F$}\bigr\}$, and $p_j = \prod_{i\in I} s_i^{\mu_{ij}}$ is the product of the edge parameters on the $j$-th root-to-leaf path. \end{definition} In the model $\mathcal M_\T $, the tree $\T$ represents possible sequences of events.
 The parameter $s_i$ associated to an edge $vv'$ is the transition probability from $v$ to $v'$.
 All parameter labels in a floret sum to $1$.
 The fact that distinct nodes in $\T$ can have the same floret of parameter labels enables staged tree models to encode conditional independence statements \cite{andersonSmith}.
-This property allows us to represent any discrete Bayesian network or decomposable model as a staged tree model.
+This allows us to represent any discrete Bayesian network or decomposable model as a staged tree model.
 Our first staged tree was seen in Example \ref{ex:smalltree}.
 Here is another specimen.

-\begin{example}[$n=15$] Consider the decomposable model for binary variables given by the $4$-chain $G=[12][23][34]$.
-Figure~$1$ shows a realization of $\mathcal{M}_G$ as a staged tree model $\mathcal M_\T $.
+\begin{example}[$n=15$] Consider the decomposable model for binary variables given by the $4$-chain $G=[12][23][34]$ as in Example~\ref{expl:u-plus}.
+Figure~\ref{fig:tH} shows a realization of $\mathcal{M}_G$ as a staged tree model $\mathcal M_\T $.
 The leaves of $\T$ represent the outcome space $\{0,1\}^4$.
 Nodes with the same color have the same associated floret.
 The blank nodes all have different florets.
 The seven florets of $\T$ are